samarminaa/samar-website/src/content/pages/about.md

     description: "Interned at the Aspen Network of Development Entrepreneurs (ANDE)."
   - date: "August 2021"
     title: "frog design"
-    description: "Moved to NYC and started my career at frog design as a strategy analyst.
+    description: "Moved to NYC and started my career at frog design as a strategy analyst."
   - date: "February 2023"
     title: "Body Coffee"
     description: "After spending six weeks in Central America, started a cold brew company with my partner.
 Sold at Pop Up Grocer."